robotique-ecam/cdfr/src/modules/localisation/README.md

 ## In practice

-Now that we've establish the theory, time to find all the cases.
-The table below summarize the different cases implemented in the algorithm, it also considers some tweaks in the algorithm (such as invert angle in some cases due to some symmetries etc.).
+Now that we've established the theory, time to find all the cases.
+The table below summarizes the different cases implemented in the algorithm, it also considers some tweaks in the algorithm (such as invert angle in some cases due to some symmetries, etc.).

 ![formula](https://render.githubusercontent.com/render/math?math=\color{brown}x) the distance between the robot and its sideways wall.\
 ![formula](https://render.githubusercontent.com/render/math?math=\color{brown}y) the distance between the robot and its facing wall.\